The Summer Program for Verbally

-VAMPY assembles some of the brightest and most enthusiastic seventh through tenth graders from counties around Kentucky, states across the nation, and countries all over the world.
-The VAMPY community reflects the diverse backgrounds, interests, and pursuits of its students who all have at least one thing in common: a love of learning.
-For gifted and talented students who crave knowledge and academic challenge, VAMPY offers a life-changing world of both learning and friendship.
+Students arrive at the WKU campus from counties around Kentucky, states across the nation, and countries all over the world to form a community of diverse backgrounds and interests.
+For gifted and talented students who crave knowledge, academic challenge, and peers who accept them as they are, VAMPY offers a life-changing world of both learning and friendship.

 The primary emphasis of VAMPY is academics.
-VAMPY’s rigorous educational environment reminds students that learning is an enjoyable process.
-Students spend six hours a day immersed in a topic of their choosing that ignites their curiosity.
-VAMPY instructors are veteran teachers, college professors, and experts in their fields.
-When not in class, students are playing sports, participating in cookouts, dances, and talent shows, or hanging out on the lawn in front of their residence hall, playing music, making crafts, and getting to know one another.
+VAMPY’s rigorous educational environment reminds students that learning is an enjoyable process as they spend three weeks immersed in a topic of their choosing that ignites their curiosity.
+VAMPY classes are centered on the students’ interests and consistently challenge them.

-The Bowling Green Daily News recently wrote about VAMPY in a front-page article: WKU hosts summer camp for gifted students.
+The Bowling Green Daily News wrote about VAMPY in a 2017 front-page article:

 I first came to VAMPY purely for the academics.
 I went in thinking, “I'm going to